asaeed/openPath/README.md

 	  	It's also probably a good idea to install forever.js globally, especially on a server environment.

 	express3-handlebars:
 		This is our templating engine.
 It has great partial support as well as both server side and client side templating.
 All of the templates are in the 'root/views' folder and this could be a bit confusing (and could/should be reorganized).
-But to tell the difference between a client side and server side template is easy : '<script id="..." type="text/x-handlebars-template">' starts a client side and no script tag is a server side.
+But to tell the difference between a client side and server side template is easy : 'script id="..." type="text/x-handlebars-template"' starts a client side and no script tag is a server side.
 In a few cases, the same file contains both.  ¡¡ NOTE !!: '\{{ ..... }}' the client side templates require a '\' before starting a handlebars '{{' so that the server knows to escape them.
 		Both 'intro.handlebars' (the logged out intro page) & 'home.handlebars' (the whole site, once you are authenticated) inherit from 'root/views/layouts/main.handlebars'.

 	passport.js :